analogwp/analogwp-templates/readme.txt

 3. Access Style Kits templates directly under Elementor.

 == Changelog ==

+= 1.3.11 - October 31, 2019 =
+* Fix: Templates not being imported due to a bug introduced in v1.3.10
+* Fix: Style Kit panels/settings not showing up on some template types, as a result, the setting "Do not apply link color on active titles" has been removed
+* Tweak: Better compatibility with Nav widget and Style Kits
+* Improve: Popups, once again can have a Style Kit

 = 1.3.10 - October 29, 2019 =
 * New: Make Nav item/pointer inherit SK accent color